-Requirements: The Elementor popup builder is only available with the Pro version of the plugin.
+Requirements: The Elementor popup builder is only available with Elementor Pro.

-If you do not have Elementor Pro but would still like to create a popup form, check out our guide on how to create a contact form popup.
+If you do not have Elementor Pro but would still like to create a popup form, check out our guide on creating a contact form popup.

 1. Creating a Popup

 To create a new popup with Elementor, you’ll need to go to Templates » Popups in the sidebar of your WordPress admin area.
 Then click the green Add New Popup button.